gabrielgarcia14/Practice/README.md

 # Practice
-In this folder I will add practical exercises related to Machine Learning
+In this folder I will add practical exercises related to Python and Machine Learning